Instant 3D print pricing: upload your STL, get a price in seconds. No account, no waiting. Try the free estimator →

 Many years of self-taught hands-on hardware work — consumer electronics, 3D printers, embedded Linux, low-level firmware, and component-level board repair.
 The kind of work most shops won’t touch because it doesn’t scale.

-Google rating across 28+ verified reviews
+Google rating from verified customers

 90‑day